top of page

 17 mi Site of George Washington crossing the Delaware River in December 1776

-19 mi Point Breeze, the Estate of Joseph Napoleon Bonaparte at Bordentown, New Jersey
+19 mi Point Breeze - the Estate of ex-King Joseph Napoleon Bonaparte the brother of Emperor of France Napoleon Bonaparte

 George Washington "Crossing the Delaware"